Karmin: Music career

 Karmin signed with Epic Records, and in late June 2011 entered the studio to record their debut studio EP, Hello, which was released on May 7 via digital download.

+Karmin performed as the musical guest on Saturday Night Live on February 11, 2012, singing "Brokenhearted" and "I Told You So".
+Their performance received multiple negative reviews from critics, with USA Today ranking it among the worst musical acts on SNL in the 21st century.

 On February 26, 2013, the duo released a studio cover of Drake's song "Started from the Bottom" as a promotional single; a week later they also released a mash-up studio cover for "Karate Chop/Sweet Dreams" by Future also as a promotional single.
 They released the single digitally for free download.
 The single "Acapella" was released in July and debuted at number 98 on the US Billboard Hot 100 and two weeks later peaked at number 72.

 On October 28, 2013, they announced their 2014 Pulses tour, and released the full-length album Pulses on March 25, 2014; Rolling Stone gave it 1–1/2 stars.

 2014–2016: Split from Epic Records and Leo Rising

 In 2014, after the release of their debut album Pulses and the attendant tour, Karmin left Epic Records.
 In an interview with Billboard, Heidemann said: "We were hungry to try a more musically honest approach.
 We wanted to be a little bit nerdier than we think they had hoped".
 Six months after the release of Pulses, in September 2014, Karmin released a single with rapper George Watsky titled "No Flex Zone (Remix)", inspired by the song "No Flex Zone" by Rae Sremmurd.
 It was produced by Nick Noonan.
 Later that year, Karmin began work on their second album, Leo Rising.
 Two digital singles were released in 2014: "Sugar" on October 8, followed by "Yesterday" on October 24, 2014.
-Another single "Along the Road" was released on March 25, 2015 and was slated to be the lead single off the project, was later relegated as a promotional release.
+Another single "Along the Road" was released on March 25, 2015, and was slated to be the lead single off the project, was later relegated as a promotional release.

 In 2016, Wild Culture released the Sugar EP in collaboration with Karmin.
 It features three remixes of "Sugar" and a remix of Riley Pearce's single "Brave".
 The album Leo Rising was released on September 9, 2016.